Use Copy Paste Manager faster

 1. Open history.

-2. Hover or select an item with rich content.
+2. Hover an item or move to it with the keyboard.

-3. Use the preview to confirm images, code, HTML, Markdown, or RTF.
+3. Use the preview to confirm images, code, HTML, Markdown, RTF, and long text.

 Tips

-• Preview first when several clips have similar names.
+• Preview before pasting when clips have similar titles or filenames.

 Keyboard Navigation